 General Riding Hygiene tips

-A few things I learned at Queensland Motorcycle School just for hygiene:
+A few things I learned at Queensland Motorcycle School just for riding hygiene:

 - Never just have one finger sitting inside the hand brake.
 (I did this sometimes by accident).
 It might get crushed!